UweKeim/aspnetserve/README.md

 YourKit is kindly supporting open source projects with its full-featured .NET Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling .NET and Java applications.
 Take a look at YourKit's leading software products: YourKit .NET Profiler and YourKit Java Profiler.

+--

+2015-10-11, Uwe Keim: I've copied this repository from [Google Code](http://code.google.com/p/aspnetserve) to save it from disappearing when Google Code shuts down.